masonmedia/jms-home/README.md

 ## **Layout and Frameworks**

-The site uses Bootstrap 3.3.7, flexbox and functional css.
+The site uses Bootstrap 3.3.7, flexbox, and functional css.
+The structure was built to emulate a SPA/Front-end framework.
+It uses bootstrap modals, set to 100% height and width, to display content, acting effectively as separate "pages".
+This keeps the site lightweight and fast loading, without the need to actually navigate to different urls.
+The drawback is in the additional markup required for the modals which makes finding sections a bit lengthy.

 ## **CSS**